How to Make a Margarita

 How to Make a Strawberry Margarita, and Other Variations

 Now that you know how to make a great margarita, let's switch up the classic recipe.
 Boost your margarita's nutrition by infusing it with strawberries, bananas, grapefruit, and cucumber.
-Or pump up the flavor with unexpected secret ingredients like beer, jalapeno peppers, or even homemade Jell-O shots (trust us on this one).
+Or pump up the flavor with unexpected secret ingredients like beer or jalapeños.
 You can also substitute the tequila in a margarita for mezcal, an intense, smoky-flavored spirit that's also derived from the agave plant.

 Check out these tasty margarita variations: